 constantly leaves your body as you breathe, sweat, and urinate.
 If you do not

 drink enough water, the concentration of chemicals in your blood (serum

 osmolality) increases.
-When serum osmolality increases, ADH is released.
-This keeps water from leaving in the urine and
+When serum osmolality increases, your body releases ADH.
+This keeps water from leaving in the urine, and

-increases the amount of water in the blood.
-And it helps restore serum osmolality
+it increases the amount of water in the blood.
+The ADH helps restore serum osmolality

 to normal levels.

-the amount of water in your urine and prevents too much water from building up
+the amount of water in your urine.
+It keeps too much water from building up

 in your body (overhydration).

 - Check the balance between the water and the

 - Find out if you have severe